 The Name: Denali or McKinley

 Denali is among the tallest three mountains in the world when measured vertically from base to peak.
 Using this measurement, it is significantly taller than mount Mount Everest.
 Mt.
-Denali has two prominent peaks that span across its very broad summit.
+Denali has two prominent peaks that span across its comprehensive summit.
 The South Summit is the highest at 20,320 feet, and Denali’s North Summit is 19,470 feet.

 Weather and Climate